-Mounting Tab: Use the tabs at the top and bottom of the mote to mount it (see Deploying and Mounting).
+Mounting Tab: Use the tabs at the top and bottom of the mote to mount it (see Mounting and Positioning the Mote).

-Solar Panel: Position the solar panel towards the sun to charge the mote batteries (see Deploying and Mounting).
+Solar Panel: Position the solar panel towards the sun to charge the mote batteries (see Mounting and Positioning the Mote).